gilberpl/data-engineeering/README.md

 3. Performaing analyses in SQL and Pandas

 # Why SpaceX?
 My father and I have watched SpaceX launches online for years.
 We even had the opportunity to watch one of the rockets re-enter orbit and land at Port Canaveral Florida which was incredible to watch.
+I figured this was a good starter dataset for myself to pull and run a few simple SQLite commands from.

 # Data Sources
  * Rockets: https://api.spacexdata.com/v4/rockets